fauna/vscode/README.md

 - Or, type `FaunaDB: Merge GraphQL Schema` for explicitly uploading in `merge` mode.

-- Or, type `FaunaDB: Override GraphQL Schema` for uploading in `override` mode.
-(WARNING: `override` mode causes data loss for any previous GraphQL schema.
+- Or, type `FaunaDB: Override GraphQL Schema` for uploading in `override` mode. (**WARNING**: `override` mode causes data loss for any previous GraphQL schema.
 Any collections, indexes, or documents that are not involved in GraphQL are not affected.)

 ![Upload GraphQL schema](media/upload-schema.gif)